o3de/o3de.org/content/docs/atom-guide/dev-guide/shaders/azsl/srg-semantics.md

     ConstantBuffer<::DrawSrg_SRGConstantsStruct> DrawSrg_SRGConstantBuffer : register(b3);

-Note how all registers associated with "DrawSrg" start at index 0, while the registers bound to "ObjectSrg" start at     index 4.
-Again, the reason the "DrawSrg" register indices start before "ObjectSrg" is because the FrequencyId of the SRG  Semantic "SRG_PerDraw" is 0, while the the FrequencyId of the SRG Semantic "SRG_PerObject" is 1.
+Note how all registers associated with `DrawSrg` start at index 0, while the registers bound to `ObjectSrg` start at index 4.
+Again, the reason the `DrawSrg` register indices start before `ObjectSrg` is because the `FrequencyId` of the SRG Semantic `SRG_PerDraw` is 0, while the `FrequencyId` of the SRG Semantic `SRG_PerObject` is 1.

-Finally, if we compile to use a register space per SRG, with **--use-spaces**, but with **--unique-idx** this will be the output HLSL code:
+Finally, if we compile to use a register space per SRG, with *--use-spaces*, and with *--unique-idx* this will be the output HLSL code:

     /* Generated code from
     ShaderResourceGroup ObjectSrg